saheliwaththegama/musync/README.md

 - Git and GitHub
 - Problem solving
 - Software development
-This project also gave me confidence in developing a complete web application and deployment.
+This project also gave me confidence in developing and deploying a complete web application.
 ---

 ## Future Improvements